-Somers and Somers Re are incorporated under the laws of Bermuda and, under current law, are not obligated to pay taxes in Bermuda based upon income or capital gains.
-In the event that any legislation is enacted in Bermuda imposing such taxes, a written undertaking has been received from the Bermuda Minister of Finance under the Exempted Undertakings Tax Protection Act 1966 that such taxes will not be applicable to Somers and Somers Re until March 31, 2035.
+Somers Re is incorporated under the laws of Bermuda and, under current law, is not obligated to pay taxes in Bermuda based upon income or capital gains.
+In the event that any legislation is enacted in Bermuda imposing such taxes, a written undertaking has been received from the Bermuda Minister of Finance under the Exempted Undertakings Tax Protection Act 1966 that such taxes will not be applicable to Somers Re until March 31, 2035.